LucasDelfino92/morrowindsharp/main.md

 Left/Right | Disables/enables shaders on the shader controller menu | MGE XE Shader Pack

 # Changelog

+## August 27th, 2023

+### Gameplay
+- Removed Poison Crafting because it's not a must-have mod even though the balance tweaks were nice.
+- Removed Early Transport to Mournhold because it's not a must-have mod and Tribunal makes more sense as a middle to end-game expansion.
+- Adjusted Less Lame Leveled Spawns configuration to remove cooldown on enemy respawn.

+### Overhauls
+- Removed No Rest Without Beds because it drastically changes the gameplay flow and it is particularly punishing unless one pairs it with a bedroll mod such as Ashfall.
+- Removed Harder Barter because the dynamic value adjustments on barter can be jarring and infuriating.

 ## August 10th, 2023